autekroy/The-Other-Fish-in-the-Sea/README.md

 7. alphaBlending.js
 8. boundingBox.js

+#### Folders:
+1. Common: basic webgl utilities and matrix calculation
+2. TextureImage: all texture images
+3. introModal
+4. Bump Mapping images
+5. Sound:
+6. Collision Detection test: basic test for collision detection, not use for main game

 ---------------------------------------
 #### Key control:
 1. 'I' and 'O' move the camera nearer or farer away from cubes.